rwblickhan/astro-rwblickhan.org/src/content/misc/bookmarks.md

 ## Talks / Presentations / Classes

 - [“What We Can Learn From Software History”](https://www.deconstructconf.com/2019/hillel-wayne-what-we-can-learn-from-software-history): Hillel Wayne explores the historical method by trying to answer a seemingly-simple question: why do so many software engineering interviews ask “reverse a linked list”?
-- ["Coordination Headwind: How Organizations Are Like Slime Molds"](https://komoroske.com/slime-mold/): This simplified model of how organizations fail to meet their goals introduces the concept of "coordination headwinds" and explores how organizations can avoid them.
-See also [Venkatesh Rao's commentary](https://studio.ribbonfarm.com/p/coordination-headwinds).

 ## Video Essays